Yes and no.

 To answer the question above: Yes it does, but not from the lightning that took out your TV set; the people in the next county benefited from your misfortune.

 If you have any questions feel free to e-mail me at NiemeyerLandscaping@Gmail.com or post a comment on this Blog.
 And like us on Facebook at Niemeyer Landscaping.
-For more Landscape and garden info and pictures on the subject check us out at www.NiemeyerLandscaping.com
+For more Landscape and garden info check us out at www.NiemeyerLandscaping.com